namwkim/2017/wiki/regularization.md

 This new risk takes the empirical risk and adds a "penalty term" to it to minimize overfitting.
 The term is proportional to the sum of the squares of the coefficients and is positive, so it will keep their values down

-Notice that we are adding a term to the **training error**, once $\alpha$ is defined.
  The entire structure is similar to what we did to find the optimal $d=*$, with $\alpha$ being the analog of $d$.
 And thus we can use the same validation and cross-validation technology that we developed to estimate $d$.

 This technique is called **regularization** or **shrinkage** as it takes the coefficients $a_i$ towards smaller sizes.
 As you have seen earlier, for polynomials this corresponds to choosing smooth functions over wiggly functions.
 When $\alpha=0$ we have the regular polynomial regression problem, and if we are using 20th order polynomials we will wildly overfit.
 We are in the high variance zone.
 The problem with a non-zero $\alpha$ is called **ridge regression**.
 As $\alpha$ increases, the importance of the penalty term increases at the expense of the ERM term, and we are pushed to increase the smoothness of the polynomials.
 When $\alpha$ becomes very large the penalty term dominates and we get into the high bias zone.
 Thus $\alpha$ acts as a complexity parameter just like $d$ did, with high complexity being $\alpha \to 0$.

+### A toy example

 Even though we are not doing any proofs, let us illustrate the concept of regularization using a line fit to a sine wave.
 We fit a straight line to 3 points, choosing 100 such sets of 3 points from the data set.